-The recommended remedial grading will remove a portion of the near-surface native alluvium, including collapsible/compressible soils, and replace these soils as compacted structural fill.
+The recommended remedial grading will remove the upper portion of the near-surface native alluvium, and replace these soils as compacted structural fill.
 The native soils that will remain in place below the recommended depth of overexcavation will not be subject to significant load increases from the foundations of the new structure.
 Provided that the recommended remedial grading is completed, the post-construction static settlements of the proposed structure is expected to be within tolerable limits.